Rex: A Family of Reversible Exponential (Stochastic) Runge-Kutta Solvers: Detailed Discussion on Related Work

 where

 \end{theorem}

 \begin{remark} The McCallum-Foster method when constructed from explicit Runge-Kutta methods have a \emph{non-trivial} region of stability.
-Note, however, that this region of stability is smaller than the original region of stability from the original Runga-Kutta method. \end{remark}
+Note, however, that this region of stability is smaller than the original region of stability from the original Runge-Kutta method. \end{remark}

-\subsection{Exact inversion of diffusion models}
+\subsection{Exact Inversion of Diffusion Models}

-Independent of the work on reversible solvers for neural ODEs several researchers have developed reversible methods for solving the probability flow ODE---often in the literature on diffusion models this is called the \textit{exact inversion} of diffusion models.
+Independent of the work on reversible solvers for neural ODEs, several researchers have developed reversible methods for solving the probability flow ODE---often in the literature on diffusion models this is called the \textit{exact inversion} of diffusion models.
 The discussion here covers prior \emph{reversible} solvers; the (non-reversible) explicit (S)RK solvers that \princeps generalizes---DDIM, the DPM-Solver family, SEEDS-1, and gDDIM---are catalogued separately in \cref{app:rex_subsumes_all}.

-\subsubsection{EDICT sampler}
+\subsubsection{EDICT Sampler}

 The first work to explore this topic of exact inversion with diffusion models was that of \citet{wallace2023edict}, who inspired by coupling layers in normalizing flows \citep{dinh2015nicenonlinearindependentcomponents} proposed a reversible solver which they refer to as \textit{exact diffusion inversion via coupled transformations} (EDICT).
-Like all reversible solvers this method keeps track of an extra state, denoted by $\{\bfy_n\}_{n \in \N}$, with $\bfy_0 = \bfx_0$.
+Like all reversible solvers, this method keeps track of an extra state, denoted by $\{\bfy_n\}_{n \in \N}$, with $\bfy_0 = \bfx_0$.
 Letting $a_n = \frac{\alpha_{n+1}}{\alpha_n}$ and $b_n = \sigma_{n+1} - \frac{\alpha_{n+1}}{\alpha_n}\sigma_n$, this numerical scheme can be described as

-where $\xi \in (0,1)$ is a mixing parameter.\footnote{In practice, when used for image editing the authors found that the parameter $\xi$ controlled how closely the EDICT sampler aligned with the original sample, with lower values corresponding to higher agreement with the original sample.} This method can be inverted to obtain a closed form expression for backward step:
+where $\xi \in (0,1)$ is a mixing parameter.\footnote{In practice, when used for image editing, the authors found that the parameter $\xi$ controlled how closely the EDICT sampler aligned with the original sample, with lower values corresponding to higher agreement with the original sample.} This method can be inverted to obtain a closed form expression for backward step: